Omarbousfer/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9) program have a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
 10) program have a function that prints the 9 times table, starting with 0
 11) program have a function that adds two integers and returns the result
+12) program have a function that prints all natural numbers from n to 98, followed by a new line